 The Pillar 3 document has been updated in accordance with GENPRU 1.2.47 which gives firms with a consolidation waiver an exemption from preparing the ICAAP on a consolidation basis as required by BIPRU 8.2.1R, 8.2.2R, 8.3.1R and 8.3.2R which deals with the consolidation requirements for UK Groups.

-The directors consider that AWM holds adequate level of capital to comfortably cover the base minimum requirement of €50k.
+AWM is deemed to be a BIPRU firm.
+The directors have assessed under the capital requirement of BIPRU firms, that the three months fixed overheads capital requirement will be significantly in excess of the base requirement of €50k.
 Additionally, the directors have assessed the firm to ensure it could be wound down in an orderly fashion (which would in the main be within a 3-month period).
 Notably, in a wind down scenario all AWM client custodians have the capacity, if required, to take on client advice relationships.
 The Fixed Overhead Requirement exceeds the projected Wind Down budget of £687,000 which includes a contingency reserve of £75,000.